Tencent/soter/README.md

 ## A Quick Look at TENCENT SOTER

-TENCENT SOTER is a biomatric standard as well as a platform held by Tencent.
+TENCENT SOTER is a biometric standard as well as a platform held by Tencent.

-There are more than 100 models, 230 million Android devices supporting TENCENT SOTER, and the number is still increading fast.
+There are more than 100 models, 230 million Android devices supporting TENCENT SOTER, and the number is still increasing fast.

-TENCENT SOTER has been already used in scenaries like WeChat fingerprint payment , fingerprint authentication in Official Account Webpages and Mini Programs.
+TENCENT SOTER has been already used in scenarios like WeChat fingerprint payment, fingerprint authentication in Official Account Webpages and Mini Programs.

-You can get a consistent experience in fingerprint authenticating in your applicaiton, like what it is like in WeChat Payment, by getting access to TENCENT SOTER.
+You can get a consistent experience in fingerprint authenticating in your application, like what it is like in WeChat Payment, by getting access to TENCENT SOTER.

 ![SoterFramework](https://github.com/WeMobileDev/article/blob/master/assets/soter/SoterFramework.png)